flan/staticdhcpd/README.md

 **Work has begun on porting ststicDHCPd to Python 3, as 3.0.0**

-The 3.0.0 branch will need to be tested; the running checklist follows (if you test a thing, send e-mail to Neil Tallim at the address in any source file):
+The 3.0.0 branch will need to be tested; the running checklist follows (if you test a thing, respond to issue #89):
   * ~~libpydhcpserver~~
     * ~~libpcap responder~~
       * ~~_it needs to work_~~